 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Banff National Park is arguably the most iconic national park in all of Canada.
-Established in 1885, it was Canada’s first national park, and remains its most popular today.
+Banff National Park is the most iconic national park in all of Canada, and is by far the most popular of Alberta’s five national parks.
+Established in 1885, it was Canada’s first, and remains the most visited of Canada’s 38 national parks today.

-From dramatic peaks and impossibly turquoise lakes to abundant wildlife and some of the best skiing in the world, Banff has everything you could possibly hope for in a Canadian Rocky Mountain holiday.
+From dramatic peaks and impossibly turquoise lakes to abundant wildlife and some of the best skiing in the world, Banff has everything you could possibly hope for in a Canadian Rocky Mountain holiday, whether you are visiting in the popular summer season or visiting Banff in winter.
+That’s why Banff’s attractions feature prominently on my extensive Alberta bucket list and I consider Alberta to be Canada’s most visually stunning province.

 Banff Itinerary 3 Days

-Exploring Banff in 3 days is just the right amount of time to take in the best attraction this park has to offer.
+Three days is just the right amount of time to take in the best of the many things to do in Banff National Park.
 I recommend breaking down your three days as follows: Day One in the Banff town center, Day Two for exploring the sights just out of town, and Day Three for the big attractions further afield.

 Day 1: Exploring Banff Town